Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Nyholt was in the Bermuda portion of Convoy HX 130 in June-1941.
+At the end of May-1941, she joined the Bermuda portion of Convoy HX 130.
 Her destination is given as Clyde, cargo of Admiralty fuel.
 Cruising order/Commodore's notes are also available for this convoy.
-At the end of that month we find her in Convoy OB 341, originating in Liverpool on June 30, dispersed July 6, Nyholt arriving Curacao on July 19 (she had started out from Clyde on June 30).
-She left Curacao already the next day to head to Halifax in order to join a convoy for the voyage back across the Atlantic.
-In Fact, Tony, a visitor to my website has told me that Nyholt was in station 56 of Convoy HX 142 in Aug.-1941, together with the Norwegian Siljestad (76), Kristianiafjord (86) and Morgenen (124).
-Corvus was also initially in this convoy but was sent to SC 39 because she was too slow for HX 142.
-According to Arnold Hauge, HX 142 departed Halifax on Aug.
+Together with Brisk, Evanger, Fana, Leikanger, Novasli, Nueva Granada, Polartank, Ringstad, Sommerstad, Thorøy, Thorshavn, Thorsholm and Vigsnes, she now appears in Convoy OB 341, originating in Liverpool on June 30, dispersed July 6, Nyholt arriving Curacao on July 19 (she had started out from Clyde on June 30).
+Please note that I believe some of the above ships belong in Convoy OB 341A - see Evanger for an explanation.
+Nyholt left Curacao already the next day to head to Halifax in order to join a convoy back across the Atlantic.
+In Fact, Tony Cooper, a visitor to my website has told me that she was in station 56 of Convoy HX 142*, together with the Norwegian Siljestad, Kristianiafjord and Morgenen (A. Hague has also included Sama).
+Corvus was also initially in this convoy but was sent to Convoy SC 39* because she was too slow for HX 142.
+HX 142 departed Halifax on Aug.
 1-1941 and arrived Liverpool on the 18th, but as will be seen when going to Page 2 of the archive documents, Nyholt did not follow this convoy to the U.K., but stopped at Reykjavik on Aug.
 13. According to Tony's information 63 ships sailed from Halifax in this convoy, while 8 joined from Sydney, C.B.
 Kirkpool and Scottish Musician had engine defects and were sent back to Halifax.
 Like Corvus, Hercules (Dutch) was also sent to join SC 39 because of her slow speed.
 Rotterdam, Murena, Hjelmaren and Narragansett went missing in the fog (from HX 142).
 Empire Sailor did not join HX 142 till Aug.
-6. Perth was the rescue ship in HX 142.
+6. Perth was the rescue ship for HX 142.

 The following comes from the Commodore: